pingcap/docs-cn/clinic/clinic-user-guide-for-tiup.md

 # Troubleshoot TiDB Cluster Using PingCAP Clinic

-For TiDB clusters and DM clusters deployed using TiUP, you can use PingCAP Clinic Diagnostic Service (PingCAP Clinic) to troubleshoot cluster problems remotely and perform a quick check on cluster status locally using Diag client (Diag) and [Clinic Server China](https://clinic.pingcap.com.cn) (Clinic Server).
-For details about Diag and Clinic Server, see [PingCAP Clinic components](/clinic/clinic-introduction.md).
+For TiDB clusters and DM clusters deployed using TiUP, you can use PingCAP Clinic Diagnostic Service (PingCAP Clinic) to troubleshoot cluster problems remotely and perform a quick check on cluster status locally using Diag client (Diag) and Clinic Server.

-PingCAP Clinic is currently in the Technical Preview stage.

 > **Note:**
 >
+> - This document **only** applies to clusters deployed using TiUP in an on-premises environment.
+For clusters deployed using TiDB Operator in Kubernetes, see [PingCAP Clinic for TiDB Operator environments](https://docs.pingcap.com/tidb-in-kubernetes/stable/clinic-user-guide).
+>
-> PingCAP Clinic **does not support** collecting data from the clusters deployed using TiDB Ansible.
+> - PingCAP Clinic **does not support** collecting data from clusters deployed using TiDB Ansible.

 ## User scenarios